Home โ€บ Products โ€บ Wet Collectors

 Features: Polypropylene doors (C15+), auto water level

-Plant-scale wet collection for multi-station production lines, aerospace machining cells, and high-volume grinding operations.
-The C40-15000 uses dual 20 HP motors and dual 26″ inlets.
-These models come standard with the upgraded OSHA/NFPA electrical package.
+Plant-scale collection for multi-station lines, aerospace machining cells, and high-volume grinding.
+The C40-15000 runs dual 20 HP motors and dual 26″ inlets.
+These come standard with the upgraded OSHA/NFPA electrical package.

 Motors: Dual 20 HP (C40), TEFC 230/460/575V